 Obstructive Sleep Apnea (OSA) is a chronic disorder characterized by an intermittent cessation of breathing that occurs when the upper airway collapses during sleep.
 The repetitive complete or partial collapse of the oropharyngeal airway during sleep results in obstructive apneas, hypopneas, and/or respiratory effort-related arousals.
-Patients will present with complaints of snoring, excessive daytime sleepiness, and other symptoms such as nocturnal choking, morning headaches, and fatigue.
+Patients will present with complaints of snoring, excessive daytime sleepiness, nocturnal choking, morning headaches, and fatigue.
 Multiple comorbidities are associated with untreated OSA, including an increased risk of cardiovascular disease, arrhythmias, hypertension, and mortality.
-OSA is diagnosed based on the existence or absence of associated symptoms and the frequency of respiratory episodes during sleep (Mashaqi et al. 2021).
+OSA is diagnosed based on the existence or absence of associated symptoms and the frequency of respiratory episodes during sleep.

-A positive airway pressure (PAP) machine is the first-line treatment for OSA.
-In general, the two types of PAP indicated in most OSA patients are continuous PAP (CPAP) and auto-adjusting PAP (APAP).
-CPAP is usually the first-line therapy option for most adult patients with moderate to severe OSA; however, a considerable proportion of patients are nonadherent to PAP due to low patient tolerance.
-Patients who do not prefer or do not respond to CPAP may benefit from oral appliances therapy, the primary non-surgical, non-CPAP treatment for individuals with OSA and may be considered for less severe OSA or CPAP intolerance.
-Oral appliances used to treat sleep-disordered breathing include mandibular advancement/retention devices, tongue retention devices, and soft palate lifters.
-An alternative is the implantable hypoglossal nerve stimulator, which stimulates the upper airway dilator muscle, genioglossusm, during apnea, resulting in protrusion of the tongue and alleviation of the obstruction.
-The eXciteOSA, the first OSA treatment device to be used while awake, provides an additional noninvasive treatment for patients with snoring and OSA.
-The goal of therapy is to improve the tone, tension, endurance, and mobility of the oropharyngeal muscles and soft tissues, which collapse during apnea episodes.
+Positive airway pressure (PAP) therapy is the first-line treatment for OSA.
+In general, the most common type of PAP therapy indicated in most OSA patients is continuous PAP (CPAP).
+Bilevel PAP (BPAP) therapy is prescribed for patients with OSA that also have an underlying disease process that may affect normal ventilation, such as chronic hypercapnic respiratory failure (Brown et al. 2022).
+Newer home CPAP and BPAP units have the option for autoadjusting pressures with set lower and upper limits for CPAP and BPAP (Brown et al. 2022).
+Less commonly used is average volume-assured pressure support (AVAPS) (Brown et al. 2022)).
+A considerable proportion of patients are nonadherent to PAP due to low patient tolerance (Cistulli 2023).
+Patients who do not prefer or do not respond to PAP therapy may benefit from oral appliance therapy (Cistulli 2023).
+Oral appliances used to treat sleep-disordered breathing include mandibular advancement/retention devices, tongue retention devices, and soft palate lifters (Cistulli 2023).
+An alternative is the implantable hypoglossal nerve stimulator, which stimulates the upper airway dilator muscle, genioglossusm, during apnea, resulting in protrusion of the tongue and alleviation of the obstruction (Surrna 2023).
+The eXciteOSA is the first OSA treatment device to be used while awake and provides an additional noninvasive treatment for patients with snoring and OSA.
+The goal of therapy is to improve the tone, tension, endurance, and mobility of the oropharyngeal muscles and soft tissues, which collapse during sleep, leading to apneic events.

 The eXciteOSA device (Signifier Medical Technologies) targets the intrinsic and extrinsic tongue muscles by delivering neuromuscular electrical stimulation to the back of the tongue with the purpose of increasing muscle tone with daily use and preventing excessive relaxation thereby preventing the tongue from collapsing backwards and obstructing the airway during sleep.
-The intraoral neuromuscular stimulation device consists of three components: 1) A washable flexible mouthpiece with electrode array that fits onto the tongue (the mouthpiece has four electrodes, two located above the tongue and two located below the tongue); 2) a rechargeable control unit that attaches to the mouthpiece via a USB-C connection; and 3) Smartphone app that manages the functions of the device.
+The intraoral neuromuscular stimulation device consists of three components: 1) a washable flexible mouthpiece with electrode array that fits onto the tongue (the mouthpiece has four electrodes: two located above the tongue and two located below the tongue).
+2) a rechargeable control unit that attaches to the mouthpiece via a USB-C connection, and 3) a smartphone app that manages the functions of the device (Hayes 2022).
 The device provides electrical muscle stimulation action in sessions that consist of a series of electrical pulses with rest periods in between.
-The recommended duration of use for the gadget is 20 minutes per day during a wakeful state for six weeks, followed by weekly use thereafter.
-The most common adverse events observed were excessive salivation, tongue or tooth discomfort, tongue tingling, dental filling sensitivity, metallic taste, gagging and tight jaw.
+The recommended duration of use for the device is 20 minutes per day during a wakeful state for six weeks, followed by weekly use thereafter (Hayes 2022).
+The most common adverse events observed were excessive salivation, tongue or tooth discomfort, tongue tingling, dental filling sensitivity, metallic taste, gagging, and tight jaw.